 How to Recycle laser toners & ink cartridges

-There are several ways that you can recycle laser toners or inkjet cartridges, however some recycling companies will only allow you to send empty printer cartridges from a pre-approved list that don’t include some of older original cartridges or any empty compatible / remanufactured cartridges.
+There are several ways that you can recycle laser toners or inkjet cartridges, however, some recycling companies will only allow you to send empty printer cartridges from a pre-approved list that doesn’t include some of the older original cartridges or any empty compatible / remanufactured cartridges.

 Whilst this prevents you from doing your part as a socially responsible person or organisation, it’s generally down to the cost / legal implications, and the process required to dispose of cartridges that can’t be reused or recycled.

 The best 3 methods that we’ve found to recycle your empty cartridges are:

 - Recycling large quantities of toner via a box collection service.